phi-go/rfcs/text/0000-explicit-tail-calls.md

 ## Why is this design the best in the space of possible designs?
 This design is the best tradeoff between implementation effort and functionality while also offering a good starting point toward further exploration of a more general implementation.
-To expand on this, compared to other options creating a function local scope with the use of `become` greatly reduces implementation effort.
+To expand on this, compared to other options creating a function-local scope with the use of `become` greatly reduces implementation effort.
 Additionally, limiting tail-callable functions to those with exactly matching function signatures and calling conventions enforces a common stack layout across all functions.
-This should in theory, depending on the backend, allow tail calls to be performed without any stack shuffling, indeed it is even possible to do so for indirect calls or external functions.
+This should, in theory, depending on the backend, allow tail calls to be performed without any stack shuffling.
+Indeed, it is even possible to do so for indirect calls or external functions.

 ## What other designs have been considered and what is the rationale for not choosing them?
-There are some designs that either can not achieve the same performance or functionality as the chosen approach.
-Though most other designs evolve around how to mark what should be a tail-call or marking what functions can be tail called.
-There is also the possibility of providing support for a custom backend (e.g. LLVM) or MIR pass.
+There are some designs that either cannot achieve the same performance or functionality as the chosen approach.
+Though most other designs revolve around how to mark what should be a tail call or marking what functions can be tail called, there is also the possibility of providing support for a custom backend (e.g. LLVM) or MIR pass.

 ### Trampoline based Approach
-There could be a trampoline-based approach ([comment](https://github.com/rust-lang/rfcs/pull/1888#issuecomment-326952763)) that can fulfill the semantic guarantee of using constant stack space, though they can not be used to achieve the performance that the chosen design is capable of.
+There could be a trampoline-based approach ([comment](https://github.com/rust-lang/rfcs/pull/1888#issuecomment-326952763)) that can fulfill the semantic guarantee of using constant stack space, though they cannot be used to achieve the performance that the chosen design is capable of.

 ### Principled Local Goto
-One alternative would be to support some kind of local goto natively, indeed there exists a [pre-RFC](https://internals.rust-lang.org/t/pre-rfc-safe-goto-with-value/14470/9?u=scottmcm) ([comment](https://github.com/rust-lang/rfcs/issues/2691#issuecomment-1458604986)).
-This design should be able to achieve the same performance and stack usage, though it seems to be quite difficult to implement and does not seem to be as flexible as the chosen design especially regarding indirect calls and external functions.
+One alternative would be to support some kind of local goto natively.
+Indeed, there exists a [pre-RFC](https://internals.rust-lang.org/t/pre-rfc-safe-goto-with-value/14470/9?u=scottmcm) ([comment](https://github.com/rust-lang/rfcs/issues/2691#issuecomment-1458604986)).
+This design should be able to achieve the same performance and stack usage, though it seems to be quite difficult to implement and does not seem to be as flexible as the chosen design, especially regarding indirect calls and external functions.

 ### Attribute on Function Declaration
-One alternative is to mark a group of functions that should be mutually tail-callable [example](https://github.com/rust-lang/rfcs/pull/1888#issuecomment-1161525527) with some follow up [discussion](https://github.com/rust-lang/rfcs/pull/1888#issuecomment-1185828948).
+One alternative is to mark a group of functions that should be mutually tail-callable ([example](https://github.com/rust-lang/rfcs/pull/1888#issuecomment-1161525527) with some follow-up [discussion](https://github.com/rust-lang/rfcs/pull/1888#issuecomment-1185828948)).

-The goal behind this design is to allow TCE of functions that do not have exactly matching function signatures, in theory, this just requires that tail-called functions are callee cleanup, which is a mismatch to the default calling convention used by Rust.
-To limit the impact of this change all functions that should be TCE-able should be marked with an attribute.
+The goal behind this design is to allow TCE of functions that do not have exactly matching function signatures.
+In theory, this just requires that tail-called functions are callee cleanup, which is a mismatch to the default calling convention used by Rust.
+To limit the impact of this change, all functions that should be TCE-able should be marked with an attribute.

-While quite noisy it is also less flexible than the chosen approach.
-Indeed, TCE is a property of the call and not a function definition, sometimes a call should be guaranteed to be TCE and sometimes not, marking a function would be less flexible.
+While quite noisy, it is also less flexible than the chosen approach.
+Indeed, TCE is a property of the call and not a function definition.
+As sometimes a call should be guaranteed to be TCE and sometimes not, marking a function would be less flexible.

 ### Attribute on `return`